pamdesilva/fcc-weatherapp/README.md

 # Local Weather App

-Project 2 of Free Code Camp's Intermediate Front End Development Project.
+Project 2 of Free Code Camp's Intermediate Front End Development Projects.

 A weather app that tells you what your local weather is.

 Features: